AI-in-Health/MedLLMsPracticalGuide/README.md

 <sup>9</sup>Alibaba, <sup>10</sup>Harvard T.H.
 Chan School of Public Health, <sup>11</sup>MIT, <sup>12</sup>Yale University, <sup>13</sup>Tencent, <sup>14</sup>Amazon*

 ##  📣 Update News
-[2025-04-08] 🎉🎉🎉 Big News!
-Our paper officially has been accepted by Nature Reviews Bioengineering, and GitHub Repo has reached 1,500 🌟!
+[2025-04-08] 🎉🎉🎉 Our paper has officially been published at Nature Reviews Bioengineering, and the GitHub Repo has reached 1,500 🌟!

 <!--
 [2024-10-11] 🎉🎉🎉 Big News!
 Our repository has reached 1,000 🌟.
 Thank you to everyone who contributed.